-- Dreams and nightmares may be stories for our emotions (e.g., fear, terror, guilt).
-If you go to sleep feeling nervous, your brain may make a story in which you feel nervous.
+- This is the idea that dreams and nightmares may be stories for our emotions (e.g., fear, terror, guilt).
+So, if you go to sleep feeling nervous, when it comes time to dream, your brain may reach for a story in which you feel nervous.
+For example, a story in which you keep getting things wrong, or you're just too late to stop a problem.
 If you feel a lot of stress as you're falling asleep, then your mind may give you an upsetting story to dream. - To look at a different example, you might choose to listen to music based on how you feel.
 If you feel angry, you might listen to loud rock, rap, or dub step.
 On the other hand, if you feel mellow, you might listen to country, R&B, jazz, or pop.
-You match the music

-- to your mood.
+You match the music to your mood.
 You listen to a different type of music when you are getting a massage versus when you are working out. - Your mind may also pull in information from your current life into your dreams.
 This helps to explain why your dreams or nightmares might change over time.
 You might see your family pop into dreams about trauma, or a traumatic event happens at your current job.

-Why Are You Having Nightmares?
+Why You Are Having Nightmares